1kastner/conflowgen/Contributing.md

 For the installation process (both normal users and devs), dependencies should be restricted to version ranges as little as possible.
-The users and developers are expected to have an up-to-date Python environment, e.g. by means of an isolated environment.
+The users and developers are expected to have an up-to-date Python environment, e.g., by means of an isolated environment.
 However, in case a future update of a dependency does break ConFlowGen, we need to be able to return to a working state.
 Thus, the library versions that are known to work are recorded and updated in a certain interval.